dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 <div id="section6_2"></div>
 #### 6.2 Editing or deleting your routes
-On the right hand side, there will be a list of your routes created.
-You can edit or delete these routes by tapping and holding on the route and the rename, copy and delete buttons will show up at the bottom.
+Navigate to the right-hand side, where you'll find a list of the routes you've created.
+To edit or delete any of these routes, press and hold on the desired route.
+This action will reveal options such as rename, copy, and delete at the bottom of the screen.
 <img src="img/edit-route.gif" style="margin-top: 10px;" />

 <div id="section6_3"></div>